vany0114/jekyll-now/_posts/2017-6-2-SignalR-Core-SqlDependency-part1.md

 #### Binary format to send and receive messages:

-With Asp.Net SignalR you can only send and reveive messages in JSON format, now with SignalR Core we can hanlde messages in binary format!
+With Asp.Net SignalR you can only send and receive messages in JSON format, now with SignalR Core we can handle messages in binary format!

 #### Host-agnostic:

-SignalR Core doesn't depends anymore on Http, instead SignalR Core talks about connections like something agnostic, for instance, now we can use SignalR over Http or Tcp.
+SignalR Core doesn't depend anymore on Http, instead SignalR Core talks about connections like something agnostic, for instance, now we can use SignalR over Http or Tcp.
 Asp.net SignalR only has an Http host and therefore Http transports.
 (We gonna check out the SignalR Core architecture later)

 #### EndPoints API: